NukeThemAII/EarnGrid/README.md

  MetaYield
 ```

-MetaYield is a USDC “savings” dApp on Base.
-Users deposit USDC and receive ERC‑4626 vault shares.
-The vault allocates across a whitelisted set of synchronous ERC‑4626 strategies with caps, queues, and tier exposure limits to target 7–10% net APY (market‑dependent).
+MetaYield is a USDC savings dApp on Base.
+Users deposit USDC and receive ERC-4626 vault shares.
+The vault allocates across a whitelisted set of synchronous ERC-4626 strategies with caps, queues, and tier exposure limits to target 7-10% net APY (market-dependent).

 Repository: https://github.com/NukeThemAII/MetaYield

 ## Plain-English Overview
 MetaYield is like a shared USDC savings pool:
-- You put in USDC and get a receipt (your vault shares).
+- You deposit USDC and get a receipt (vault shares).
 - The vault spreads funds across vetted yield sources with strict caps and queues.
-- If those sources earn, the value of your receipt rises over time.
+- If those sources earn, your shares become worth more USDC over time.
-- You can withdraw USDC anytime the underlying strategies have liquidity.
+- You can withdraw when the underlying strategies have liquidity (withdrawals can revert if they do not).
-- The vault keeps a small 3% cut of profits to fund operations.
+- A small 3% performance fee applies only to profits, not your principal.

 ## Current State (v0.1)
-- Contracts implemented (ERC‑4626 vault‑of‑vaults, timelock policy, fee logic, roles, pauses).
+- Contracts implemented (ERC-4626 vault-of-vaults, timelock policy, fee logic, roles, pauses).
 - Foundry tests covering queue behavior, caps/tiers, timelock, fee accrual, reentrancy, and fuzz checks.
 - viem SDK for reads + tx data encoding.
-- Indexer/API for TVL, APY (7d/30d), and allocations.
+- Indexer/API for TVL, APY (7d/30d), allocations, and price history.
-- Next.js UI scaffold with dashboard/vault/strategies/admin pages and wagmi integration.
+- Next.js UI with dashboard/vault/strategies/admin pages, wagmi wallet connect, and tx toasts.
-- Onchain live reads in UI for vault state, user position, and strategy metadata + queues.
+- Onchain live reads in UI for vault state, user position, strategy metadata, queues, and allocation breakdown.

 ## Planning & Tests
 - `TODO.md` tracks the near-term implementation plan.